scala/scala-lang/_posts/2023-00-00-signature-polymorphic-methods.md

 ## Is signature polymorphism supported in Scala?

 Yes: since Scala 2.11.5, and more fully since Scala 2.12.16.
-Scala 3 now has the support too, as of Scala 3.3.0-RC1.
+Scala 3 now has the support too, as of Scala 3.3.0.

 The initial Scala 2 implementation was done by [Jason Zaugg] in 2014 and refined later by [Lukas Rytz].
 The latest version, with all fixes, landed in Scala 2.12.16 (released June 2022).

-Just recently, [Dale Wijnand] ported the feature to Scala 3, with the assistance of [Guillaume Martres] and myself, [Seth Tisue].
+Recently, [Dale Wijnand] ported the feature to Scala 3, with the assistance of [Guillaume Martres] and myself, [Seth Tisue].

 Jason, Lukas, Dale, and myself are members of the Scala compiler team